 Schools are also required to publish information about the “School Information Report”.
 This will comprise contact information, links to the Local Offer, the school’s own Special Educational Needs Policy and any other relevant information

-The “Local Offer” has now been published by Derbyshire County Council and is available on this website:
+The “Local Offer” by Derbyshire County Council is available on this website:

 Unfortunately not the ones with chocolate chips.